JdPope/React-Glossary/Definitions.md

 Unlike uncontrolled forms which can only have static display values passed down from a parent as props, a controlled form sets default values in state and derives its input values from state thus granting us control to render and restrict our inputs in time with the user.

 ### onChange
-a built-in event which invokes an anonymous function that takes in the event which contains data on whatever DOM element was triggered on.
+a built-in event which invokes an anonymous function that takes in the event as an argument.
 It is heavily employed in a controlled form to show live updates for what the user is inputting by making a an input field its target: it is triggered when ever the user strikes a key.

 ### onSubmit
 A built-in event which invokes an anonymous function whenever a user hits enter/clicks submit.
-The anonymous function will then call function for handling the submit event.
+The anonymous function will then call a function for handling the submit event.